Ithaca High School (Ithaca, New York)

 Ithaca High School (IHS) is a public high school in Ithaca, New York, USA.
 It is part of the Ithaca City School District, and has an enrollment of approximately 1,675.
 The school is located at 1401 North Cayuga Street in the north end of Ithaca, near Stewart Park, Cayuga Lake, and Ithaca Falls.
-The current principal is Jason Trumble.
+The current principal is Caren Arnold.

-In 2017, U.S. News & World Report ranked IHS as the best high school in Central New York, 48th in New York State, and 401st nationwide.

 History

 Ithaca High School was founded in 1875 as the successor to the Ithaca Academy, a private school that had operated since the 1820s.
 In the late 19th and early 20th century, the school had a significant side business as a tuition-charging college preparatory school; then-Cornell University President Jacob Gould Schurman called it "one of the finest in the Northeast."

 A new building for the high school on the site of the former academy was built in 1885; that building burned on February 14, 1912.

 The renowned architect William Henry Miller, who designed many buildings at Cornell, designed the new building, which the high school occupied from 1915 to 1960.
 That building was later used as DeWitt Junior High school for a number of years and was saved from demolition by the local architect William Downing.
 Downing converted the building into an eclectic collection of shops, offices, studios, apartments, and restaurants known as the Dewitt Mall.
 The nationally renowned Moosewood Restaurant is also in the mall.

 The new campus, which opened in 1960, is at 1401 North Cayuga Street in the north end of Ithaca, near Stewart Park, Cayuga Lake, and Ithaca Falls.
 Designed by the architecture firm Perkins and Will, it is a California-style campus, with 11 mostly interconnected buildings spread across a fairly wide area.
 Some have praised the campus as being architecturally innovative, while others have criticized it as inefficient and inappropriate to Ithaca's climate (notably as students routinely travel outdoors between classes, out of necessity or for a more direct route).
 The campus includes the Frank R. Bliss Gymnasium, the 840-seat Claude L. Kulp Auditorium and York Lecture Hall.
 Most of the Ithaca City School District's administrative offices and the Board of Education building are located on the same campus, as are the offices of the ICSD employee unions.
 The building is one of the few schools that use deep lake water cooling (from Cayuga Lake) for air conditioning.